lealceldeiro/gems/README.md

 * Using the string concatenation operator repeatedly to concatenate `n` strings requires time quadratic in `n`.
 * To achieve acceptable performance (to avoid the case mentioned before), use a `StringBuilder` in place of a `String`.
 * Don’t use the string concatenation operator to combine more than a few strings unless performance is irrelevant.

+### Item 64: Refer to objects by their interfaces

+* If appropriate interface types exist, then parameters, return values, variables, and fields should all be declared using interface types.
+* If you get into the habit of using interfaces as types, your program will be much more flexible.
+* It is entirely appropriate to refer to an object by a class rather than an interface if no appropriate interface exists.
+* If there is no appropriate interface, just use the least specific class in the class hierarchy that provides the required functionality.